 Additional County Eligible to Apply for Disaster Unemployment Assistance

-On July 9th 2019, FEMA declared individuals in Muscatine County eligible for individual assistance.
-The FEMA finding determined that this county was adversely affected by the event declared a major disaster by the President in his Declaration on March 23, 2019.
+On May 10, 2019, FEMA declared individuals in Scott county eligible for individual assistance.
+FEMA determined that this county was adversely affected by the event declared a major disaster by the President in his Declaration of March 23, 2019.

-Citizens in Muscatine County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
-Applications for DUA must be filed by August 09, 2019 for individuals affected in Muscatine County.
+Citizens in Scott County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
+Applications for DUA must be filed by June 12, 2019 for individuals affected in Scott County.

 Disaster Unemployment Assistance (DUA)